Semi-analytic modelling of Pop. III star formation and metallicity evolution -- I. Impact on the UV luminosity functions at z = 9-16: Pop. III star formation in MERAXES

 \subsection{LW background}

 A self-consistent model of star formation in mini-halos must consider the photo-dissociation of H$_2$ from UV photons in the Lyman-Werner (LW) band ([11.2 - 13.6] eV).
-LW photons destroy H$_2$, and thus prevent mini-halos gas from cooling (\citealt{Haiman2006}).
+LW photons destroy H$_2$ and thus prevent mini-halos gas from cooling (\citealt{Haiman2006}).
 We implement this effect by changing the minimum mass for molecular cooling using the fitting from \citet{Visbal2015}:

-In the absence of a LW background, this equation simply gives M$_{\rm crit,MC}$ as defined in Section \ref{sec:SV}.
+This critical mass only applies to minihalos which are below the atomic cooling halo mass threshold.
+In the absence of an LW background, this equation simply gives M$_{\rm crit,MC}$ as defined in Section \ref{sec:SV}.
 J$_{\rm LW}$ is the LW flux in units of 10$^{-21}$ erg s$^{-1}$ cm$^{-2}$ Hz$^{-1}$ sr$^{-2}$ that reaches the minihalo.
 LW photons have a mean free path of $\sim 100$Mpc, so each minihalo will be affected even by distant galaxies that formed at higher redshift.
 Thus, we modelled the LW background by integrating contributions across the cosmic history (see a similar approach in \citealt{Qin2020} which is briefly summarized below.) \\ As for all the radiative backgrounds in \textsc{meraxes}, we follow an excursion-set formalism (\citealt{Furlanetto2004}) which counts the number of photons in a certain band in spheres of radius R centred at location and redshift (\textsc{x},z).
 We decrease the radius down to the size of the cell R$_{\rm cell}$.
 At each of these locations, we compute the LW emissivity $\epsilon_{\rm LW}(\textbf{x}, z')$ using the spectral energy distributions from \citet{Barkana2005}.
 These give $\frac{dn}{d\nu}$: the number of photons per solar mass per unit frequency for both Pop III and Pop II stars.
 We assume that LW photons are absorbed only at resonant frequencies (thus we are neglecting any absorption from H$_2$ in the IGM) where $\nu_{\rm n} = \nu_{\rm LL}(1 - n^{-2})$ and $\nu_{\rm LL} = 3.29 \times 10^6$ GHz is the Lyman limit frequency.
 Under these approximations, we can compute the LW emissivity smoothed over R at redshift $z$ and location $x$ for sources emitted at redshift $z'$ as:

 In the equation above, we directly link the star formation rate density (SFRD) for both Pop.
 III and Pop.
 II stars (which we can compute from \textsc{meraxes}) to the LW emissivity summed over the Lyman series.
 This sum accounts for the resonances in the Lyman series (Lyman-n photons will be absorbed and re-emitted as a Lyman$-\alpha$ photon).
 Given the large mean free path of LW photons, we must also account for distant galaxies at higher redshift $z' > z$ with the redshifted spectrum $\nu' = \nu\frac{1+z'}{1+z}$.
 The sum of these two effects causes the peculiar shape of the LW spectrum (see Fig. 2 in \citealt{Qin2020}).
 Following \citet{Barkana2005} we account for all the Lyman resonances with $n \leq 23$.
 Under these approximations we can find the maximum redshift $z_{\rm max}$ from which a LW photon can reach $z$: